Trade Policy and Structural Change: Two-country Model

 \subsection{Tariffs and Value-added Shares}

 The value added of sector $j \in \{ a,m,s\}$ in the tariff-imposing Home is the labor income in that sector, which is earned from sales in the domestic and foreign markets:

-where $NX_{H}^j$ is Home's net exports in sector $j$, defined as gross exports minus gross imports.
-The sectoral value added in Home increases with domestic expenditure and net exports, but decreases with tariff revenue, since the revenue accrues from the value added generated by workers in Foreign.
+where the Home wage is one due to our choice of num{\'e}raire, $NX_{H}^j$ is Home's net exports in sector $j$, defined as gross exports minus gross imports, and $\mathbf{1}_{\{ j=m\}}$ is a dummy taking one if sector $j$ is manufacturing and zero otherwise.
+The sectoral value added in Home increases with domestic expenditure ($P_H^j C_H^j$) and net exports ($NX_H^j$), but decreases with tariff revenue ($\widetilde{T}_H^j = \tau^j IM_H^j$), since the revenue accrues from the value added generated by workers in Foreign.

-The value-added share of sector $j$ in Home is then $va_H^j = VA_H^j/(w_H L_H)$.
-Its logarithmic change is given by\footnote{The second term (b) is defined as } { } Under autarky, the value-added shares and the expenditure shares always coincide: $va_H^j = \omega_H^j$.
+The value-added share of sector $j$ in Home is then $va_H^j = VA_H^j/L_H$.
+Its logarithmic change is given by\footnote{The second term (b) is defined as }

+Under autarky, the value-added shares and the expenditure shares always coincide: $va_H^j = \omega_H^j$.
 With international trade, however, they may differ.

 The contribution of sectoral expenditure shares to value-added shares is captured by the first term (a) in \eqref{eq: dln(va)}.
-This expenditure channel also includes changes in aggregate tariff revenue relative to labor income ($\mu_H = \widetilde{T}_H/(w_H L_H)$)—the second term within (a)—since higher revenue scales up consumption across all sectors.
-How the sectoral expenditure shares respond to tariffs—the first term within (a)—is already discussed in Proposition~\ref{prop: proposition 2}.
-If only the relative price effect operates in sector $j$ under homothetic CES preferences and sector-specific tariffs, then $d\ln \omega_H^j > 0$ holds, contributing positively to $d\ln va_H^j$.
-In contrast, if only the income effect operates under nonhomothetic CES preferences with uniform tariffs across sectors, then $d\ln \omega_H^j < 0$ holds for a lower-income-elastic sector $j$, contributing negatively to $d\ln va_H^j$.
+This expenditure channel also includes changes in aggregate tariff revenue relative to labor income---the second term within (a)---since higher revenue scales up consumption across all sectors.
+How the sectoral expenditure shares respond to tariffs---the first term within (a)---has already been discussed in Proposition~\ref{prop: proposition 2}.
+Under homothetic CES preferences, only the relative-price effect operates, so a higher Home manufacturing tariff shifts expenditure shares away from agriculture and services and toward manufacturing; through term (a), sectoral value-added shares move in the same direction.
+Under nonhomothetic CES preferences, the additional income effect dampens the responses for manufacturing and services, while amplifying the response for agriculture.

 The last term (c) in \eqref{eq: dln(va)} is a mechanical channel from the definition of $va_H^j$.
-When tariffs raise tariff revenue in a sector more than labor income, the share of contribution by Home's workers in that sector falls.
+When tariffs raise revenue in a sector more than labor income, the share of contribution by Home workers in that sector falls.

-The second term (b) in \eqref{eq: dln(va)} captures the standard protective role of tariffs.
-As Home increases tariffs on a sector, imports in that sector decline and net exports improve, thereby expanding its value-added share.
-This net export channel (b) operates under Cobb-Douglas preferences, where neither the relative price effect nor the income effect is present.

-To determine the sign of \eqref{eq: dln(va)}, we highlight the polar cases where either one of the income effect via nonhomothetic preferences or the relative price effect via sector-specific tariffs operates, as in Proposition~\ref{prop: proposition 2}.
-Under slightly more restrictive conditions (an increase in tariffs from zero), we can formally show the following proposition.